ameroyer/TFDatasets/README.md

 # TFDatasets

 `TFDatasets` is a collection of scripts to preprocess various Computer Vision datasets and convert them to `TFRecords` for easy integration in the `tf.data.Dataset` pipeline.
+The code was designed with Python 3+ and tensorflow 1.4+ in mind.

 The notebook `load_datasets.ipynb` displays examples of writing and parsing TFRecords for each dataset.
 See the last section of this readme for an index of available datasets.